When is ascension day?

 What to expect on Ascension Day?

-It is a public holiday where everything except crucial services come to a complete halt or have special modified hours.
+Don’t plan on being very productive on Ascension day in France because it’s a public holiday where everything except crucial services come to a complete halt or have special modified hours.
 Buses and some trains run on a modified less frequent time schedule.
-Kids have no school, banks and post offices are closed and even restaurants close.
+Kids have no school, banks and post offices are closed and some restaurants even closer.

 Ascension Day is a religious holiday that marks the end of the Easter season and commemorates Jesus Christ’s ascension into heaven, according to the New Testament of the Bible.